klokik/ARDrone/README.md

 ### Running examples
 When you build the project a bunch of examples would be created in the `bin` folder.
 To run these examples you first need to start `gazebo` with appropriate world.

+### Docs
+This project is the objective of the therm paper for my senior year at the uni.
+The paper text is located in the `docs` directory.